What is Ragnarok?

-The Vikings belived that the world oneday would end as we know it, they called this day for Ragnarök, (old norse Ragnarökr).
-Ragnarök is the doom of the Gods and Goddesses and everyone will die even the humans.
+The Vikings believed that one day the world as we know it would come to an end, they called this day for Ragnarok, (old Norse Ragnarökr).
+Ragnarok is not only the doom of man but also the end of the Gods and Goddesses.
 It will be the final battle between the Aesir and Giants.
 The battle will take place on the plains called Vigrid.

-During Ragnarök the walls of Asgard, the home of the Aesir, and the huge bridge Bifrost, will be set on fire by Surtr the fire giant.
-The mighty Midgard serpent will be emerging from the sea at the Vigrid plains, while it splashes its tail and sprays poison in all directions, causing huge waves crashing towards the land.
+It is here that the mighty Midgard serpent will be emerging from the sea, while it splashes its tail and sprays poison in all directions, causing huge waves crashing towards the land.
+Meanwhile, the fire giant Surtr will set Asgard (the home of the Gods and Goddesses) and the rainbow bridge Bifrost on fire.
 The Fenrir wolf will break free of his chains and spread death and destruction.
-The sun and the moon will be swallowed by the wolves Sköll and Hati.
-Even the world tree Yggdrasil, will shake the ground.
+The sun and the moon will be swallowed by the wolves Sköll and Hati, and even the world tree Yggdrasil will shake the ground.

-A beautiful red rooster “Fjalar” which name means the “All knowner”, will warn all the giants that the beginning of Ragnarök has begun.
-At the same time in Hel, will a red rooster warn all the dishonorable dead, that the war was started.
+A beautiful red rooster “Fjalar” which name means the “All knower”, will warn all the giants that the beginning of Ragnarok has begun.
+At the same time in Hel, will a red rooster warn all the dishonorable dead, that the war has begun.
 And also in Asgard, will a red rooster “Gullinkambi” warn all the Gods.

-The Gods, Baldr and Hod will be returned from the dead, to fight one last time with their brothers and sisters.
-Odin will be riding on his horse sleipnir with his eagle helmet equipped and his spear Gungnir in his hand, and lead the enormous army of Asgard with all the Gods and brave einherjar to the battleground at the fields of Vigrid.
+The Gods, Baldr, and Hod will be returned from the dead, to fight one last time with their brothers and sisters.
+Odin will be riding on his horse Sleipnir with his eagle helmet equipped and his spear Gungnir in his hand, and lead the enormous army of Asgard with all the Gods and brave einherjar to the battleground in the fields of Vigrid.

 A new earth rises from the sea